 The word “ski” comes from a word in Old Norse that means stick of wood.
-These Nordic roots held true for many thousands of years into more modern times when skiing would start to gain in popularity not just as a means for transportation, but also as an activity for leisure and recreation.
+These Nordic roots held true for many thousands of years into more modern times when skiing would start to gain in popularity not just as a means of transportation, but also as an activity for leisure and recreation.

 By the early 1800s skiing began to develop into a form more similar to how we recognize the sport today.
-Two skis were attached to the skiers feet using leather straps in an early form of bindings and two poles were used to push the individual across the snow.
+Two skis were attached to the skier’s feet using leather straps in an early form of bindings and two poles were used to push the individual across the snow.

 Norway was a big region for early Nordic skiing and the activity gets its name from this country which, in turn, inherited its name from the Norse people who first lived in the area.

 Nordic skiing gained popularity in Norway because it was used by soldiers in the army.
 They would race each other and have competitions.
 That then led to a growth in popularity.

 The first official Nordic ski race was held in Norway in 1842.
 That then led to a popular ski festival called the Holmenkollen ski festival, which was focused almost entirely on Nordic-style skiing.

 The sport continued to grow in popularity around the world but was still centered in Scandinavia into the early 20th century.

 Norwegian immigrants brought the sport with them to the United States, where early settlers would use it to develop the popular downhill styles common in the West today.

 Nordic skiing became an official Olympic sport in the 1924 Winter Olympic Games held in Chamonix, France.
 This put worldwide attention on the already popular sport and it would continue to grow and expand from there.